📝 All Notetag, Comments, Conditional Branch and Movement Route commands

 Case 6: checkCollide(this._eventId, '<overTimeAttack>', 'cooldown')

-Return true if this event collided with an event with said notetag every x frames.
-X will be read from notetag <cooldown: x> from event with notetag <overTimeAttack>
+Return true if this event collided with an event with said notetag every x frames

 Case 7: checkCollide(this._eventId, 'region 1')